-Apple in 2015 unveiled the first iPad Pro, which came with an optional stylus called the Apple Pencil.
-Former Apple CEO Steve Jobs was famously against styluses, but the Apple Pencil has proven to be a useful tool for note taking, sketching, and more.
+Apple in 2015 unveiled the original Apple Pencil, its first stylus designed to work with the first-generation iPad Pro.
+Former Apple CEO Steve Jobs was famously against styluses, but the Apple Pencil has proven to be a useful tool for note taking, sketching, and more with the tablet form factor.

-The Apple Pencil has stuck around since 2015, and as of today, it is compatible with Apple's entire current iPad lineup.
+The Apple Pencil has stuck around since 2015, and as of today, all of Apple's iPads work with one of the three Apple Pencil models that Apple sells.
 In the guide below, we cover everything you need to know about the Apple Pencil.

 What is the Apple Pencil?